HowestX/howestx-docs/final.md

 ##### Installing Vagrant on a Linux machine

 We suggest that Linux users **do not** install Vagrant using their package manager.
-The Vagrant in the Debian and Ubuntu repositories is often out of date, and this make cause strange errors when developing on the edX platform.
+The Vagrant in the Debian and Ubuntu repositories is often out of date, and this may cause strange errors when developing on the edX platform.
 Instead, we encourage Linux users to install Vagrant from [its website](http://www.vagrantup.com/downloads.html).

 VirtualBox may be installed through the package manager, but Debian users will have to [enable non-free packages](http://serverfault.com/questions/240920/how-do-i-enable-non-free-packages-on-debian).